Marlo Lewis: Other shows

-Apart from this show, Lewis also helped to launch The Jackie Gleason Show, The Dinah Shore Show and The Phil Silvers Show.
+Apart from this show, Lewis also helped to launch The Jackie Gleason Show, The Dinah Shore Show, and The Phil Silvers Show.

 After 12 years, he left the Sullivan Show in order to set up an independent production company.
 One of his first projects was the ballet The Nutcracker for an ABC Christmas special in 1961.
 In the mid-1960s, he produced several musical specials for Perry Como.

 In 1967, Lewis joined the Norman, Craig & Kummel agency and was elected vice chairman a year later.

 Publication

-In 1979, he published, together with his wife, a book entitled Prime Time which includes many backstage stories from the author's times as a producer.
+In 1979, Lewis published, together with his wife, a book titled Prime Time which includes many backstage stories from the author's times as a producer.

 Awards

 Lewis was a founder of the Academy of Television Arts and Sciences.
 Both Lewis and Sullivan shared the George Foster Peabody Award for humanitarian activities.
 In 1992, Lewis was elected to the Television Producers Hall of Fame.